Epsilon-Lee/paper-jam/compositionality-generalization.md

   - They find that `inadequate temporal processing` in the form of poor encoder representations is a bottleneck for both productivity and systematicity.
   - They also propose simple pretraining mechanism which leads to significant BLEU improvement.
 - [On Compositional Generalization of Neural Machine Translation](https://aclanthology.org/2021.acl-long.368.pdf), `acl` 2021.
+  - *"our compositional generalization test set consists of 2,160 novel compounds, with up to 5 atoms and 7 words [...] generalization ability can be evaluated based on compound translation error rate"*
+  - **Problem Definition**: *atoms*, primitive elements in the train set whereas *compounds* are obtained by composing *atoms*; due to hardness of generating sentence-level compounds, the authors constrain compounds to syntactic constituents, and define atoms as basic semantic components in constituents, and assign randomly multiple sentential contexts for investigating each compounds.
+  - **Test a model**: train Transformer on standard benchmark, e.g. WMT17 En-Zh, test it on the constructed dataset, to see its performance on those compounds within the test sentence.
+  - **Analysis**: investigating factors - compound frequency, compound length, atom frequency, atom co-occurrence, linguistic factors, external context.
 - [The paradox of the compositionality of natural language: a neural machine translation case study](https://arxiv.org/pdf/2108.05885.pdf), 2021.